top of page

 2001

-Haven began construction of a two-table low cost spay/neuter hospital to address the growing need for sterilization services.
+Haven began construction of a two-table low-cost spay/neuter hospital to address the growing need for sterilization services.
 In 2002, the 4,485 sq. ft. spay/neuter hospital opened for business.

 2012

 The Morgan Adoption Center opens to double the holding capacity for dogs and cats.
-The 10,300 square foot building has 72 dog kennels, 66 cat condos, one cat and two dog visiting rooms, a community cat socialization room, a commercial laundry facility, a grooming room, and two food prep rooms with commercial dish washers.
+The 10,300-square-foot building has 72 dog kennels, 66 cat condos, one cat and two dog visiting rooms, a community cat socialization room, a commercial laundry facility, a grooming room, and two food prep rooms with commercial dishwashers.

 2018